Weighted Reverse Sliding Lunge

 Follow these step-by-step instructions to perform Weighted Reverse Sliding Lunge with proper form and technique.

-Stand upright with feet hip-width apart, holding a dumbbell in one hand at your side.
+Stand tall with your feet together, holding a dumbbell in each hand, palms facing your body.

 Secondary Muscles